sefunmi4/qpp-gcc/docs/data-structures/quantum_containers.md

 Try modifying the `context` epoch between runs or mixing `qint` constructions (some using the shared legacy backend, others pointing at a custom backend) to experiment with how the data structures react.
+Pay particular attention to how probabilistic measurements propagate: sine-weighted preparations will report `sin²(f · x)` frequencies when you gather statistics with `measure_register`, while the legacy constructors continue to collapse immediately to their ±1 orientations.
 Because these helpers are thin abstractions over standard containers, they are safe playgrounds for bridging classical algorithm drills and quantum intuition.